Policy

 flag_pattern | string | yes | Glob pattern matching risk flag IDs |

-resource_pattern | string | no | Glob pattern matching resource types.
-Empty = all resources |
+resource_pattern | string | no | Glob matching resource types.
+Empty = all |

-severity | string | yes | Override severity: critical, high, medium, low, or ignore |
+severity | string | yes | Override: critical, high, medium, low, ignore |

-reason | string | yes | Why this override exists (max 200 chars) |
+reason | string | no | Why this override exists.
+Sanitized and truncated to 200 chars.
+Included in the classifier prompt when non-empty |

-Pattern Syntax
+Pattern syntax

 Both flag_pattern and resource_pattern support glob matching: